 Who anointed David the second time?

 Christians must also look forward to their daily encounter with the Lord.
-When one becomes a Christian, he or she becomes a child of God and a member of His family.
-A child’s greatest joy is to have fellowship with his father and to know him as well as possible.
-We can do the same with our heavenly Father when we spend time in silence with Him.
+When one becomes a Christian, one becomes a child of God and a member of His family.
+A child’s greatest joy is fellowship with his father and knowing him as well as possible.
+We can do the same with our heavenly Father when we are silent.